flat-os/tinyfs/spec.md

 ### 3.4.
 Links

-In flat\_fs, there is only a single kind of links.
+In tinyfs, there is only a single kind of links.
 They store the offset to the original file's header on the continuation header offset.

 ## 4. Credits & license